The select list of a join index specification defines the list of columns and expressions that make up the definition for the index.

 - The name of a base table column or an expression to be included in the join index.

-- A column in a join index cannot have a BLOB, CLOB, JSON, XML, BLOB-based UDT, CLOB-based UDT, XML-based UDT, VARIANT_TYPE, ARRAY, VARRAY, or Geospatial data type.
+- A column in a join index cannot have a data type of BLOB, CLOB, BLOB-based UDT, CLOB-based UDT, VARIANT_TYPE, ARRAY, VARRAY, LOB XML, LOB ST_GEOMETRY, LOB JSON, or LOB DATASET.

-- However, you can specify a user-defined column named partition or partition#L-n, where n ranges from 1 through 62.
+- You can specify a user-defined column named partition or partition#L-n, where n ranges from 1 through 62.

 - A join index defined with an expression in its select list has more restricted coverage than a join index defined using a base table column.

 - However, if you define a complex expression in the definition of a single-table join index, you should always collect statistics on it because the Optimizer can use those statistics directly to estimate the selectivity of those expressions for base table expressions specified in a query predicate.
-For details, see SQL Request and Transaction Processing, B035-1142.
+For more information, see Teradata Vantage™ SQL Request and Transaction Processing, B035-1142.

 - You can base an expression on a UDT column or an expression that references at least one column with the following exceptions: